jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_chart_format_set_no_line.rs - An example of turning off a default line in a chart format.

-* doc_chart_formatting.rs - An example of chart formatting.
+* doc_chart_formatting.rs - An example of formatting the chart border element.

 * doc_chart_intro.rs - A simple chart example using the rust_xlsxwriter
   library.